LuiseFreese/trainingsplan/README.md

-# Trainingsplan
+# Training Plan Generator

-This application generates ICS and JSON files for a training plan that can be imported into a calendar application.
-The ICS file includes events for each training session with the specified date, title, and description.
-The JSON file is for future use cases.
+This application generates a marathon training plan based on the user's target time, fitness level, and preferred training days.
+The generated plan includes various types of training sessions such as long runs, tempo runs, interval training, easy runs, and rest days.
+The application also provides an ICS file with events for each training session.

-## How It Works
+## Features

-1. The application uses the `cheerio` library to read and parse the HTML files located in the `assets` folder
-2. The data from the HTML files is parsed to extract the dates, titles, and descriptions of the training sessions
-3. The `ics` library is used to create an ICS file with events for each training session
-4. The application uses `express` to create a server that provides endpoints to download the generated ICS and JSON files
+1. Generates a 16-week marathon training plan
+2. Customizes the plan based on the user's target time, fitness level, and preferred training days
+3. Includes different types of training sessions: long runs, tempo runs, interval training, easy runs, yoga, and rest days

 ## Installation